Canonical URLs

 Self-referencing canonicals

-The canonical URL points to the page itself.
-This is the most common setup and confirms to search engines that this URL is the preferred version.
+The canonical points to the page itself, marking the current URL as the preferred version.

 Cross-page canonicals